Sca09/intelygenz_rss/README.md

 Testing
 -------
 I also provide a sample battery of JUnit test.
-This architecture is in deep used to facilitate unit testing and CI.
+This architecture is indeed used to facilitate unit testing and CI.
 [JUnit][junit] and [Mockito][mockito] are the libraries used to accomplish this task.
 It tests:

 * **Presenters**: In order to test that all presentation logic works as expected.
 * **Interactors**: To test the connection between **Presentation** and **Data** layers.